oh-haiku/oh-haiku/doc/SDD.md

   - An extension of ArrayAdapter, enabling the application to display custom views for saved Haikus.

 #### Intern dependency-analysis
 - The SyllableCounter modules are independent from the rest of the modules.
 - The Haiku model is only dependent on SyllableCounter.
 - The Poem model is only dependent on 3PP package ORMLite.
 - HaikuCompositionActivity is dependent on the Haiku and Poem models, ORMLite, and Android libraries.
 - FAQActivity, HelpActivity and MenuActivity are only dependent on Android libraries.
-- TweetAHaikuActivity ....
+- TweetAHaikuActivity is dependent on Android libraries, oauth libraries and twitter libraries.
 - BrowseSavedHaikusActivity is dependent on the Poem model, the PoemAdapter view, ORMLite, and Android libraries.

 ### Data persistency